5 Ways to Avoid Burnout

 How to reduce burnout

 If some of the above signs resonate with you and they are not due to any other medical condition, here are five simple things you can start doing right now to help reduce symptoms of burnout.
 They will help you to recognise what you need for your mental emotional and physical health and wellbeing.
-Putting your needs on your to-do and creating healthy habits will help you to live a calmer and more balanced life.
+Putting your needs on your to-do list and creating healthy habits will help you to live a calmer and more balanced life.

 Learn to say no